-Things to do nearby: Paradise Palms is only a 5 minute walk from Greyfriar’s Kirkyard, which is one of my favourite (possibly quirky?) places to visit in Edinburgh.
-You can find Harry Potter references abound, including a literal Hogwarts just outside the cemetery, and a great view of the castle.
+Things to do nearby: Paradise Palms is only a five minute walk from Greyfriar’s Kirkyard, which is one of my favourite (possibly quirky?) places to visit in Edinburgh.
+You can find Harry Potter references abound, including a literal Hogwarts school just outside the cemetery.
 One fun night-time activity is a haunted tour of the graveyard (I recommend one that also goes to the Southbridge Vaults), and what better place to recover than a cocktail bar?

 2. Banshee Labyrinth

 My absolute favourite pub in Edinburgh – perfect if you’re a rock fan, and definitely something unique and different if you’re not.
 When I first visited this place, I couldn’t tell if it was gimmicky or awesome, but I’ve very much come to terms with the fact it’s the latter!

 It’s pretty much a spooky themed pub set deep in the vaults of Southbridge.
 In fact, it takes a little while to explore the whole place, because there are so many nooks and crannies, including three downstairs bars, a pool room (that’s a pool table, not a swimming pool – I know I said quirky, but come on now!) and even a cinema room, so you can go and chill out with a drink to watch a movie!
 They have regular nights of stand-up comedy, karaoke, bands and much more.